These states have implemented stay-at-home orders. Here's what that means for you - KVIA

 Gov. Charlie Baker issued an emergency order requiring all businesses and organizations that do not provide essential services to close their physical workplaces, but these businesses are encouraged to continue their operations remotely.

-The order, effective March 24 until April 7, limits gatherings to 10 people in confined spaces, but does not prohibit gatherings of more than 10 people in an outdoor space, such as a park or athletic field, according to a news release.
+The order, effective March 24 through May 4, limits gatherings to 10 people in confined spaces, but does not prohibit gatherings of more than 10 people in an outdoor space, such as a park or athletic field, according to a news release.

 Michigan

 Gov. Gretchen Whitmer has ordered Michigan residents to stay at home unless they are critical workers.
-The order went into effect March 24 and will last for at least the next three weeks, according to a news release from her office.
+The order went into effect March 24 and was to last for at least the next three weeks, according to a news release from her office.

 Whitmer is banning gatherings, public and private, of any number of people.
 This does not apply to single households where people may already live together.